 \section{Abstract}

 A perturbative expansion of knot invariants is derived using quantum cluster algebras.
 By interpreting the $R$-matrix of $U_q(\mathfrak{sl}_2)$ as a cluster transformation and introducing an auxiliary parameter $\epsilon$, we derive a perturbed $R$-matrix expressed in terms of Heisenberg algebra generators arising from the representation theory of the quantum cluster algebra.
-The resulting knot invariant has a zeroth-order term equal to $\Delta_K(T)^{-1}$, the reciprocal of the Alexander polynomial, while higher-order terms in $\epsilon$ produce perturbed Alexander polynomials.
-The construction combines the Schrödinger representation of the quantum torus algebra with cluster mutation combinatorics and is illustrated with a \textit{Mathematica} implementation and explicit examples.
+The resulting knot invariant has a zeroth-order term equal to $\Delta_K(T)^{-1}$, the reciprocal of the Alexander polynomial, while higher-order terms in $\epsilon$ produce perturbed-Alexander invariants in line with the construction by Bar-Natan and Van der Veen.
+Our construction combines the Schrödinger representation of the quantum torus algebra with cluster mutation combinatorics and is illustrated with a \textit{Mathematica} implementation and explicit examples.

 \subjclass{57K14, 17B37, 13F60}